OwnTube-tv/web-client/docs/tech.md

 clicks X button and sees Y result).

 Data fetching is tested against a real peertube nightly instance, without mocking the API response.

+### Internationalization 🌍

+The app leverages `react-18next` library for translations, which means text strings are added to components ONLY through the `t` function from `useTranslation` hook, or if out of React components, through importing `i18n` from `i18n.ts` and using the `t` method on the said import.
+The strings of text for each language are stored in JSON files, using the pattern `[language code].json`, to add or modify translations for each language you need to edit these files only.
+The default locale is chosen depending on your device's preferred language, or the language chosen in settings, and if your language is unavailable then `en` is chosen as fallback (this can be configured in `i18n.js` file).